Xi's 1st foreign visit since COVID outbreak to take part in SCO summit 'most important event' ahead of CPC Congress: China | Politics

 - China

-China on Tuesday said that President Xi Jinping’s visit to Kazakhstan and later to Uzbekistan to attend the SCO summit is the “most important event” ahead of next month’s key Congress of the ruling Communist Party, which is widely expected to endorse a record third term for him.
+China on Tuesday said that President Xi Jinping's visit to Kazakhstan and later to Uzbekistan to attend the SCO summit is the most important event ahead of next month's key Congress of the ruling Communist Party, which is set to endorse a record third term for him.

 Xi, 69, will travel to Kazakhstan on Wednesday -- his first visit abroad after the coronavirus pandemic broke out over two years ago -- and later to Samarkand in neighbouring Uzbekistan to attend the Shanghai Cooperation Organisation (SCO) summit in which Prime Minister Narendra Modi, Russian President Vladimir Putin and other leaders of the eight-member grouping will also take part.

-“This will be the most important event in the head of state diplomacy on the eve of the 20th Congress, which shows the high importance China attaches to the SCO and our relations with Kazakhstan and Uzbekistan,” Chinese Foreign Ministry spokesperson Mao Ning told a media briefing here while commenting on Xi's visit.
+“This will be China’s most important event of head-of-state diplomacy on the eve of the 20th National Congress of the Communist Party of China, which shows the high importance China attaches to the SCO and our relations with Kazakhstan and Uzbekistan,” Foreign Ministry spokesperson Mao Ning told a media briefing here while commenting on Xi's visit.

+The profound changes in the international landscape and the protracted COVID-19 pandemic have further underscored the role the SCO plays in upholding regional security and stability and promoting the countries’ development and prosperity, she said.

+At the upcoming SCO summit, Xi will have in-depth exchanges of views with other participating leaders with a focus on all-dimensional SCO cooperation and major international and regional issues to build new common understandings and open a new chapter for cooperation, Mao said.

 The first in-person SCO summit since 2019 will be watched closely for the possibility of bilateral meetings on the sidelines between Xi and other leaders, including Putin and Pakistan Prime Minister Shehbaz Sharif.